If you’ve never been to Dollywood – or if it has been a while, you should start making plans to go soon.

 Want to learn more about Dolly?
 Be sure to make your way to Chasing Rainbows, the state-of-the-art museum that houses memorabilia from Dolly’s life and behind-the-scenes collections.
 Just outside of Chasing Rainbows is Dolly’s former tour bus.

-New for this year is a food truck which you can find in Jukebox Junction.
+There is a food truck which you can find in Jukebox Junction.

 You just might hear Frannies famous fried chicken sandwich and legendary crinkle cut fries calling your name.